The Straits Times: Government interference

-In his memoir OB Markers: My Straits Times Story, former editor-in-chief Cheong Yip Seng, alleged how the newspaper has a government-appointed "monitor" at the newspaper, "someone who could watch to see if indeed the newsroom was beyond control", and that disapproval of the "monitor" could cost a reporter or editor from being internally promoted.
+In his memoir OB Markers: My Straits Times Story, the newspaper's former editor-in-chief Cheong Yip Seng alleged that The Straits Times has a government-appointed "monitor", "someone who could watch to see if indeed the newsroom was beyond control", and that disapproval of the "monitor" could cost a reporter or editor from being internally promoted.
 Cheong identified the first monitor as S. R. Nathan, director of the Ministry of Defence's Security and Intelligence Division and later president of Singapore.
 Editors were bound by "out of bounds markers" to denote what topics are permissible for public discussion, such as anything that may produce ill-will and hostility between different races and religious groups.

-As of July 2025, parent company has continued to exert editorial control and also expanded collaborations with Chinese state media such as Xinhua News Agency.
+As of July 2025, SPH has continued to exert editorial control, and has also expanded collaborations with Chinese state media such as Xinhua News Agency.

 Preservation

 In July 2007, the National Library Board signed an agreement with the Singapore Press Holdings to digitise the archives of The Straits Times going back to its founding in 1845.
 The archived materials are held in the Lee Kong Chian Reference Library and are available to the public through microfilm.